?convergence

 Hessian that is not positive definite

-There are several causes for lack of convergence.
-Model fitting is an iterative process where in each iteration, the latest estimates are compared to the estimates from the previous iteration.
-When the difference becomes in estimates beacome substantially small, modelling packages declare that convergence criteria were met.
+There are several causes for the lack of convergence.
+Model fitting is an iterative process where in each iteration, the latest estimates are compared to those from the previous iteration.
+When the difference between estimates becomes substantially small, modelling packages declare that the convergence criteria were met.
 There are several reasons why a model may not converge: (1) it needed more iterations, (2) the model does not fit the data well, (3) the software did not have a decent starting point for this model and data; among other plausible explanations.

-Running this code in an R console will bring up a useful help file with details on how to address convergence issues.
+Running this code in an R console will display a useful help file with details on how to address convergence issues.

 Possible solutions to fix this error are: - Try a different optimizer